er-umang-sharma/javascript/1. JS Language Basics/notes.md

 Under the hood, the function expressions work quite differently, but let's look at that later.
 Statements and Expressions do not only apply to functions, but they are global concepts in javascript.

-### Difference between Statements and Expressions
+### Difference between Expressions and Statements

+__Expressions:__ JavaScript Expressions are pieces of code that always produce value, no matter how long they are, as long as there is a value.
+The same goes for any other code which returns a value or an ouput.
+It can be called as an expression.

 __Statements:__ Statements are pieces of code that do not produce or give an immediate value.

-__Expressions:__ JavaScript Expressions are pieces of code that always produce value, no matter how long they are, as long as there is a value.
-The same goes for any other statements which returns a value or an ouput.

 ## Arrays